driessenslucas/MLOps-Mushrooms-pipeline/readmeforpandoc.md

 ### 7.2 Version Control

-Version control is mendatory for any project, but especially when wanting to create a pipeline that can be used in a production environment. without it, you would 100% run into problems.
+Version control is mandatory for any project, but especially when wanting to create a pipeline that can be used in a production environment. without it, you would 100% run into problems.

 Here I pasted some snippets of the version controlling I used in this project.